rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 There is situations on which we don't want to keep a record of our commands and we can delete and/or disable the bash history.

-# How to delete history
+# How to clear the history

-We can delete the current stored history with:
+We can clear the current stored history with:

 ```shell
 history -c